+2.8.4.1.9.1.
+Contractors may authorize other out-ofnetwork services to promote access to and

+continuity of care.
+For services that are part of

+the traditional Medicare benefit package,

+prevailing Medicare Advantage policy will

+apply, under which the Contractor shall pay

+non-contracted Health Care Professionals and

+section 1861(u) providers of services the

+amount the provider could collect for that

+service if the beneficiary were enrolled in

+original Medicare (less any payments under 42

+C.F.R. §§ 412.105(g) and 413.76 for section

-- 2.8.4.1.9.1.
-Contractors may authorize other out-ofnetwork services to promote access to and continuity of care.
-For services that are part of the traditional Medicare benefit package, prevailing Medicare Advantage policy will apply, under which Contractor shall pay noncontracted providers at least the lesser of the provider's charges or the Medicare FFS rate, regardless of setting and type of care for authorized out-of-network services. - 2.8.4.1.10.
-If an Enrollee is receiving any service that would not otherwise be authorized by the Contractor after the continuity of care period ends, the Contractor must notify the Enrollee prior to the end of the continuity of care period that the service will no longer be authorized.
-If an Enrollee is receiving any service that would not otherwise be authorized by the Contractor after the continuity of care period, the Contractor must notify the Enrollee prior to the end of the continuity of care period that the service will no longer be authorized, according to the requirements at 42 C.F.R. § 438.404 and 42 C.F.R. § 422.568. - 2.8.4.1.11.
+1861(u) providers) regardless of setting and

+type of care for authorized out-of-network services.

+- 2.8.4.1.10.
+If an Enrollee is receiving any service that would not otherwise be authorized by the Contractor after the continuity of care period, the Contractor must notify the Enrollee prior to the end of the continuity of care period that the service will no longer be authorized, according to the requirements at 42 C.F.R. § 438.404 and 42 C.F.R. § 422.568 and in accordance with applicable DPL(s) as indicated in Section 2.1.5. - 2.8.4.1.11.
 The Contractor must provide an appropriate transition process for Enrollees who are prescribed Part D drugs that are not on its formulary (including drugs that are on the Contractor's formulary but require prior authorization or step therapy under the Contractor's utilization management rules).
 This transition process must be consistent with the requirements at 42 C.F.R. § 423.120(b)(3). - 2.8.4.1.12.
 If Contractor's Provider Network is unable to provide necessary services covered under the Contract to a particular Enrollee, Contractor must adequately and timely cover these services out of network for the Enrollee, for as long as the Contractor is otherwise unable to provide them, as required by 42 C.F.R § 438.206(b)(4).
+Provider Network